 Executive Director & CEO

-Kate Maehr has led the Greater Chicago Food Depository in its mission to provide food for hungry people while striving to end hunger in our community since 2006.
-In this role, she has guided a number of strategic initiatives and accomplishments to distribute nutritious food across Cook County while addressing the root causes of hunger.
+Kate Maehr has led the Greater Chicago Food Depository in its mission to end hunger since 2006.
+In this role, she guides a number of strategic initiatives and accomplishments to distribute nutritious food across Cook County while addressing the root causes of hunger.